Dominicohai/Electric-Load-Demand-Forecasting/README.md

 	•	Business Day or Non-Business Day
 	•	Day of the Week (1 for Mondays, 7 for Sundays)
 	•	Hour of the Day

+Load profile data of the University of Ibadan for the year 2017 was used.
+70% of the data was used to train the model while 30% was used for testing and validation.